Stormwater attenuation tanks

 What is a stormwater attenuation tank?

-A stormwater attenuation tank collects and temporarily holds excess surface water runoff from large storm events.
+A stormwater attenuation tank collects and temporarily holds surface water runoff from large storm events.
 It is most often used for commercial, municipal, and industrial applications.

 As urban sprawl continues, permeable ground is being covered with hard surfaces like buildings, roadways, and car parks.
 This transformation increases surface water runoff and the risk of flooding, especially in areas prone to torrential rains.